eyelight/falcor/README.md

 Each of Falcor's Riders – each `os.Signal` passed to `Mount()` – has its own configurable execution order, with three strategies: `Concurrent`, `FIFO`, and `LIFO`.

 By default, Rider functions will be called concurrently with a goroutine at the time a signal is received.
-To execute sequentially, call the `Execution(mode)` meethod on a Rider, who are identified by signal.
+To execute sequentially, call the `Execution(mode)` meethod on a mounted Rider, identified by their signal.

 ```go
 bastian.Rider(syscall.SIGINT).Execution(falcor.FIFO) // Mount order